If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 It can be very easy to get sucked into a cycle of regularly babysitting for a friend or family member.

-It can be easy to start feeling taken for granted if it feels like you're babysitting for free every week.
+You could easily start feeling taken for granted if you're babysitting for free every week.

-It may even get to the point that the parents just start showing up unannounced to drop their kid off, or start making assumptions about your availability and willingness to babysit.
+It may even get to the point that the parents just start showing up unannounced to drop their child off, or start making assumptions about your availability and willingness to babysit.

 If that's the case and you need a break from babysitting, you need to put your foot down!
 Otherwise, it will only get worse.